Posterior Sampling for Continuing Environments: Analysis

 as the difference in performance of $\pi_k$ under $\mc{E}^k$ and the true environment $\mc{E}$.
-The next lemma allows us to evaluate regret in terms of $\tilde{\Delta}_k$, which we can analyze using the known sampled environment and our observation from the true environment, whereas it is typically hard to directly analyze $\Delta_k$ since we do not know what the optimal policy $\pi^*=\pi^\mc{E}$ is. \begin{lemma} \end{lemma} \begin{proof} The claim follows by applying Lemma \ref{lem:posterior_sampling} and a similar argument as that in Theorem 2 in \cite{Osband2013MoreER}. \end{proof} We prove a value decomposition lemma that allows us to express the difference in values of $\pi_k$ in the true environment $\mc{E}$ and sampled environment $\mc{E}^k$ in terms of a sum of Bellman errors over one stochastic pseudo-episode. \begin{lemma}[Value decomposition] For any environment $\hat{\mc{E}}$ and any policy $\pi$,
+The next lemma allows us to evaluate regret in terms of $\tilde{\Delta}_k$, which we can analyze using the known sampled environment and our observation from the true environment, whereas it is typically hard to directly analyze $\Delta_k$ since we do not know what the $\gamma$-discounted-optimal policy $\pi^\gamma_\mc{E}$ is. \begin{lemma} \end{lemma} \begin{proof} The claim follows by applying Lemma \ref{lem:posterior_sampling} and a similar argument as that in Theorem 2 in \cite{Osband2013MoreER}. \end{proof} We prove a value decomposition lemma that allows us to express the difference in values of $\pi_k$ in the true environment $\mc{E}$ and sampled environment $\mc{E}^k$ in terms of a sum of Bellman errors over one stochastic pseudo-episode. \begin{lemma}[Value decomposition] For any environment $\hat{\mc{E}}$ and any policy $\pi$,

-where $\eta$ is the random length of a pseudo-episode, and the expectation is over the distribution of $\eta$, conditioned on the sampled state trajectory $s_0,s_1,\dots$ drawn from following $\pi$ in the environment $\mc{E}$. \end{lemma} \begin{proof} Expanding the right hand side by the tower property, we get
+where $\eta$ is the random length of a pseudo-episode, and the expectation is over the distribution of $\eta$, conditioned on the sampled state trajectory $s_0,s_1,\dots$ drawn from following $\pi$ in the environment $\mc{E}$. \end{lemma} We defer the proof to Appendix \ref{app:proof_of_confidence_bound}.
+At the start of each pseudo-episode $k$, we consider a confidence set